 In general, I tend to avoid any and all food products that list my own allergies on these advisory statements.
 You never know if one day cleaning the machines, an allergen was totally washed away or not.
-I err on the side of caution with my health and suggest you do the same.
+I err on the side of caution with my health and recommend you do the same.

 What to Avoid with a Peanut Allergy

 When looking at a food label, make sure that the ingredient list does not contain any of the following items.
-The list of foods to avoid with a dairy allergy are long, and while I’ve done my best to include them all here, I am sure there are more being made and discovered each day.
-If you know of a peanut allergy name that I’ve missed, write it in the comments below and I’ll be sure to add it to the list!
+The list of foods to avoid with a peanut allergy are long, and while I’ve done my best to include them all here, I am sure there are more being made and discovered each day.
+If you know of a peanut allergy name that I’ve missed, write it in the comments below and I’ll be sure to add it to the list

 - Arachic oil

 - Arachis hypogaea